Paolo-Maffei/freebus-fts/artwork/README.txt

 This directory is meant for the artwork source files.

-Files in this directory do not get distributed.
+Files in this directory are not added to the (binary only) distribution.